dgerabagi/aiascent-dev/flattened_repo.md

                         The Pathway to Virtuosity
                     </h1>
                     <p className="text-xl md:text-2xl text-muted-foreground max-w-3xl mx-auto mt-4">
                         Learn the methodology of the Citizen Architect.
-Master the art and science of AI-assisted development, from intuitive 'vibecoding' to architectural mastery.
+Master the art and science of AI-assisted development, from intuitive &apos;vibecoding&apos; to architectural mastery.
                     </p>
                 </section>